 What is so great about NYC?

 Most NYC fans cite the diverse population, mesmerizing cityscape, dining and nightlife scene and global connectivity as New York City’s selling point.
-While these factors might’ve been unique or even singular as recently as the late 1990s, dozens of cities around the world fit this bill to some extent in 2021.
-New York may be great, but it’s not the end-all, be-all global city.
+While these factors might’ve been unique or even singular as recently as the late 1990s, dozens of cities around the world fit this bill to some extent in 2023.
+New York may be great, but it’s no longer the end-all, be-all global city.

 Do New Yorkers hate tourists?

 New Yorkers (native ones this is) don’t exclusively hate tourists—it would be more accurate to say that they hate outsiders.
 This is understandable, of course, given that wealthy people flocking to Manhattan (and now, Brooklyn and even Queens) has made neighborhoods where locals once lived totally out of reach to all but the upper crust of New York City.
 I’d be bitter, too!

 Is a trip to New York worth it?